winifredf/breaking_bad_project_cli/README.md

 # BreakingBadProjectCli

-This Ruby Gem provides a CLI to view the characters in Breaking Bad via the Breaking Bad API website.
-By selecting the number associated with a given character in Breaking Bad, additional character information will be provided.
+This Ruby Gem provides a CLI to view the characters in the television series, "Breaking Bad," via the Breaking Bad API website.
+By selecting the number associated with a given character in the Breaking Bad CLI, additional character information will be provided.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/breaking_bad_project_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation